ccdeguzman/Design-and-Analysis-of-Algorithms/Paper_1/README.md

 Instead of trial division, the Pollard Rho algorithm is a faster way to find factors of a number that are not the number itself or one.
 It is based on modular arithmetic randomness and when drawn,  shape pattern is formed.
 Random numbers are generated in a loop.
 The numbers eventually repeat because of mod n.

 ### Files:
-Paper_1.cpp     - This is where all the functions live Paper_1.h       - H file for Paper_1.cpp
+Paper_1.cpp     - This is where all the functions live <br>
+Paper_1.h       - H file for Paper_1.cpp
 Paper_1Test.cpp - Test file.
 This is the file to run test and create data.
                 - It runs three tests.
 Test 1 runs a testing range of (100-200), Test 2 runs a testing range of (1000, 2000), Test 3 runs a testing range of (10000,20000).
 It'll pick a random m for each test and n is always smaller than m.